 In Peter Sichrovsky’s short story “New York,” which was recently featured on JewishFiction.net, a Jewish couple living in Brooklyn consider their own survival of the Holocaust as they contemplate whether… Read more “Verklempt” author Peter Sichrovsky featured on JewishFiction.net →

-Doppelhouse Press is honored to be part of the literary-musical collage, Resistance: Persecuted but not Silenced, at the Austrian Cultural Forum New York on November 9 at 7:30 pm.
-This… Read more Resistance: Persecuted but not Silenced.
-A Literary-Musical Collage at Austrian Cultural Forum New York →
+Doppelhouse Press is honored to be part of the literary-musical event, Resistance: Persecuted but not Silenced, at the Austrian Cultural Forum New York on November 9 at 7:30 pm.
+This… Read more Resistance: Persecuted but not Silenced at the Austrian Cultural Forum New York →

 Red City Review writes: “What makes these stories so entertaining and engaging is the fact that the characters in each of the stories are the kind of people you’ve met… Read more Red City Review praises Verklempt: Stories by Peter Sichrovsky →

 We congratulate our author Peter Sichrovsky (Verklempt) on his new foreign language edition of Born Guilty: Children of Nazi Families.
 Sichrovsky provides an illuminating interview in a Chinese online magazine, Tencent Culture, and we have translated it for you.

 Kirkus Reviews praises Erich Hackl’s Three Tearless Histories: “Hackl is like an investigating detective pursuing a case where all the principals are long dead and the few who remain may be reluctant to talk.”

 Original, entertaining, memorable, and deftly crafted works of fiction, “Verklempt” is very highly recommended for both community and academic library Literary Fiction collections. — Midwest Book Review, May 2016